ionpath/mibilib/README.md

 recommended to use the `conda` environment manager to install and manage this library's dependencies.

-### Option A: Clone repository and create environment
+### Option A (Development): Clone repository and create environment
-This option downloads the source code and creates the development environment.
+This option downloads the source code and creates a development environment.
+It does not add this library to the path, so if your use case is to import it into other projects rather than interact with the source, Option B is recommended.
 ```bash
 cd <path/to/where/you/want/to/install/project>
 git clone https://github.com/ionpath/mibitracker-client